yeokm1/vibrate_alarm_clock/README.md

 ![Screen](misc/schematic-vibrate-clock.png)

 This schematic only represents the logical connections I made.
 The physical connections differs due to space issues.
-The DRV8833 motor driver is incorrectly represented by another driver as Fritzing does not have this component.
-Pin A1 on the Arduino is connected to the sleep pin on the DRV8833.
-I used the picture of a 128x32 OLED as Fritzing does not have 128x64 in I2C.
+Closest components used as Fritzing does not have them.
+1. MD030A as DRV8833 motor driver.( Pin A1 on the Arduino is connected to the sleep pin on the DRV8833.)
+2. 128x32 OLED as 128x64 OLED.
+3. Fio as Fio V3
+4. RTC module as Chronodot

 <b>Stuff to note:</b>